sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/journey_native_C_APIs.md

 I don't have to write a lot of glue code in respective platform language.

 ● Performance
-I can implement <UniqueTerm val="Expensive"/> logic with background thread.
+I can spawn isolate to run <UniqueTerm val="Expensive"/> logic with <TechnicalTerm val="dart:ffi"/>.
-(With <TechnicalTerm val="dart:ffi"/>, I can spawn isolate.)